Skip to main content

 Appflow-deploy-prod

-You can also see a list of all the deployments done so far from the destinations tab and selecting your channel.
+You can see a list of all the deployments for each channel by navigating to Deploy > Destinations and selecting the channel.

-Next, on the device or simulator upon which you installed the APK, you can see the Live Update applied to the app by either placing the app into the background or closing then re-opening it.
+Next, on the device or simulator upon which you installed the APK, you can see the Live Update applied to the app by placing the app into the background for 30 or more seconds and re-opening it.

 Voila! 🎉 You have successfully deployed your first Live Update.